DataDog/kics/documentation/rules/terraform/aws/lambda_functions_without_x-ray_tracing.md

 ### Description

- AWS Lambda functions should have the TracingConfig property set with `mode = "Active"` to enable active tracing, which provides detailed request and performance monitoring through AWS X-Ray.
-When `tracing_config` is either omitted or configured as `mode = "PassThrough"`, as shown below, tracing data will not be automatically captured for Lambda invocations:
+ AWS Lambda functions should have the `TracingConfig` property set with `mode = "Active"` to enable active tracing, which provides detailed request and performance monitoring through AWS X-Ray.
+When `tracing_config` is either omitted or configured as `mode = "PassThrough"`, as shown below, tracing data isn't automatically captured for Lambda invocations:

 ```
 tracing_config {